Life and Works

 - It doesn't seem so to me.
 (Plato, Meno, 72d-e).

 Ancient induction is reasoning from the particular to the universal.
 One begins with discernible instances of their topic and proceeds to examine them for common characteristics.
 Ancient deduction is reasoning from the universal to the particular.
 One begins with a universal claim about a topic and then applies it to given instances.
 The very structure of an inductive logical examination is inherent in the kind of conversation that Socrates has with his interlocutor.
 When the pair has found the similarity that makes specific examples the same, even though they are individually different, they seem to have found that which is common to them.
-This commonality Plato believes to be a deeper and more fundamental reality of a given thing.
+This commonality Plato believed to be a deeper and more fundamental reality of a given thing.
 It has been discovered through reason and it is, for Plato, an immaterial part of each thing as it becomes.
 This thing that Socrates and his interlocutor have found is perhaps one eidos, which is the same fundamental aspect of material reality that underlies the monologue in Plato's Timaeus, but the examples are employed as the beginning of reasoning.
 Because the most fundamental and firm foundation is achieved through a connection with the mind, reasoning is sturdier than observation and comparison, for Plato at least.
 Deductive reasoning (in the ancient sense), therefore, is the most important of all activities of the mind for Plato, and deductive reasoning is fundamentally involved in the question and answer process in the dialogue.
 The examples employed give the interlocutors an arena in which deductive reasoning is able to reveal in some measure that absolute, the eidos, without which any one thing in the universe cannot become manifest.
 Remember that the eidos is accessible to the mind.
 It is deductive reasoning that reveals what a thing really is to the reasoner, its being.
 Thus, inductive and deductive reasoning are integral to the process, but deduction is the most significant.

 One contribution of Plato to science that has lasted is the continued questioning and the finding of better answers in the context of examples leading through induction to deductive conclusions.
 Other thinkers before Plato had certainly reasoned.
 They had certainly used logic, but Plato puts the discussion on display.
 He demonstrates the reasoning that has eliminated certain opinions and arrived at much better insights through a rigorous process of induction and deduction.
 There is nothing more scientific than this kind of interplay.
 The structure of argumentation has not changed fundamentally, except that modern science seeks patterns in nature rather than an immaterial Platonic eidos, and modern logic is a different configuration of the same forms found in Plato's dialogues.
 The rules and structures have evolved, but inductive and deductive reasoning remain a fundamental part of scientific progress.
 So, a fundamental aspect of scientific reasoning is on display in the literary expression of Socrates' conversations with his interlocutors: